100033398/Game-Selection/readme.md

 	• OpenAI compatible API key, endpoint and model (MUST BE OPENAI library compatible!)

 ### Get the repo using git:

+Using ```git clone```:
 > Make sure git is installed if you want to use it

-Using ```git clone```:
-> If you don't have Git, [installation instructions here](https://github.com/git-guides/install-git).
+> If you don't have Git, [the installation instructions are here](https://github.com/git-guides/install-git).
 ```
 git clone https://github.com/100033398/Game-Selection.git
 cd Game-Selection